new CD "Reference Points - Points of View" will be released on May 5th 2023

 In november 2007 saxkartel produced its 2nd album yellow sounds & other colours (released by de werf).
 It is an album that not only illustrates the collaboration with Tutu Puoane, but also the one with Frank Vaganée who joined the quartet after Robin Verheyen's departure to the States.
 In december 2007 saxkartel played a cd-release concert tour in theaters all over Flanders.

-Saxkartel was able to record this cd in one of the finest recording studios of France, because they won the first prize at the jazz contest of Tremplin Jazz d'Avignon a year before (august 2006)
+Saxkartel was able to record this cd in one of the finest recording studios of France, as a result of the first prize they won at the jazz contest of Tremplin Jazz d'Avignon a year before (august 2006)

 In march 2004 saxkartel was invited by JazzlabSeries to participate in a tour together with another one of Tom's projects, Odds On.